metonym/svelte-highlight/README.md

 ## Code-splitting

-You can use the `dynamic import` syntax to code-split code.
+You can use the `await import` syntax for code-splitting.

 In the example below, the `HighlightAuto` component and injected styles are dynamically loaded.